How to do a digital declutter – plus a free checklist download

 While it’s not so much a decluttering habit itself, being more intentional with the time you spend on your devices means less time to build up clutter and a less overwhelming experience.

 If you find yourself almost addicted to picking up your phone every few minutes or checking in with Facebook constantly, creating a few rules for yourself can help to break that.
 Maybe even try a digital detox and avoid non-essential use of your devices for a weekend or a week and try and find the right balance for you and your life.

-Bonus: Create time each month to declutter your digital life
+Bonus: Create time each month for a digital declutter session

 Once you’ve made it through the steps above and you’re feeling confident and calmer about your digital life, make sure you create time in your calendar to keep it that way.

-It’s easy to start feeling overwhelmed again and reverting to old habits, so blocking off an hour or two each month to continue decluttering is a great way to create a new, positive habit and stay on track.
+It’s easy to start feeling overwhelmed again and reverting to old habits, so blocking off an hour or two each month to continue your digital declutter is a great way to create a new, positive habit and stay on track.

 Don’t have time to start your digital declutter now?

 Save the image below to Pinterest for later

 New – download my free digital declutter checklist!